denis240997/FSE_Project_SurfaceNet/README.md

 ## Further developing

+For further development of the project, it is necessary:

+1. Rewrite the project modules in python3.

+2. Add the use of modern CUDA drivers, since the versions currently in use are outdated.

-Implement the model training startup.
+3. Also, implement the model training startup.

 ## Evaluation results